airnativeextensions/nativeextensions-documentation/docs/applicationrater/review-controller.md

 }
 ```

-Currently this is supported on iOS 10.3+ and on Android 5.0+ (API 21+) through Google Play.
+Currently this is supported on iOS 10.3+, macOS 10.14+ and on Android 5.0+ (API 21+) through Google Play.

+>
+> Note: this simply checks the operating system version and some basic requirements.
+It will not definitely report that your application was installed through an application store.
+If your application has multiple distribution avenues, make sure you use a method to check whether the application was installed via a store as well.
+>

 ### Requesting Review